Lovell Renew brings together all of the Lovell refurbishment, planned maintenance and retrofit capabilities under one banner.

 Regeneration Director North

-Antony Newton is the Regional Regeneration Director for Lovell Partnerships covering the North of England.
+Antony Newton is the Regional Regeneration Director for Lovell covering the North of England.

-Antony has in excess of 25 years in the industry working in both the client and contractor environments and joined Lovell in November 2022.
+Antony has in excess of 25 years in the industry working in both the client and contractor environments.

 Antony has taken responsibility for developing long term partnerships with registered providers for the refurbishment of housing stock across the North West, North East, Lincolnshire, Yorkshire and Humber.